ucl-comp0035/coursework-1-Rose-Pip/comp0035_coursework1.md

 The London City Hall would like to examine the effectiveness of the **tree planting** action under the **Urban Greening** project, in which way they can seek for improvements in their tree planting strategies in the future (such as which borough needs more regreening, and which tree species is the most suitable options, etc).
 However, it is financially impossible and extremely inefficient for the London City Hall to send employees to manually process the urban tree datasets to estimate the real-time distribution of trees, growth rate of quantity of trees and other characteristics of trees in all London boroughs.
 Therefore, it is necessary to automate the data analysis and visualisation process to generate informative results, which enables the London City Hall to establish strategic moves in the future regarding the current stage of the **tree planting** action.
 All data and visuals will be open to the UK citizens according to the transparency policies.

 ### Target audience
-London City Hall - Use the real time tree distribution map to examine the effectiveness of their tree planting action, and to seek for improvements in their greening strategies.
+London City Hall - Use the web app to examine the effectiveness of their tree planting action, and to seek for improvements in their greening strategies constantly.
 Citizens are alse encouraged to use the web app.

 ### Suggested web app
 1. It has an interface for the users to log in the collected data of urban trees, and the data processing stage is fully automated.